section-engineering-education/engineering-education/content/articles/how-sweet-is-kubernetes/index.md

 This article is not about the Fleetman application.
 Instead, we will be using Fleetman to understand our content better.
 Microservices obey the **SOLID** principle, which is:
 - `Single Responsibility Principle`, A module must do one thing, as well as each part of the microservice architecture should do just one thing.
 - `The Position Simulation` only simulates the positions of the truck at any point in time, and that is its only job.
-As soon as the position is calculated and known, the `Message Queue` will be transfered the data.
-The essence of a queue in any architecture of microservice is to avoid loss of data.
+As soon as the position is calculated and known, the data is transferred to the `Message Queue`.
+The essence of a queue in any architecture of a microservice is to avoid loss of data.
 The queue receives the data, keeping it waiting for the request from the position tracker.
 The queue implemented here is **ActiveM.** It is also utilized as a docker container.
-The position tracker gets the information from the queue and performs many calculations, like calculating the speed a particular truck has covered. **API Gateway** is a cluster of gateway and acts like gatekeeper for authentication.
-It provides one access point to the cluster and match all requests incoming to underlying microservices.
+The position tracker gets the information from the queue and performs many calculations, like calculating the speed a particular truck has covered. **API Gateway** is a cluster gateway and acts as the gatekeeper for authentication.
+It provides one access point to the cluster and matches all requests incoming to underlying microservices.

 ![Fleetman microservice](/engineering-education/qoyum_yusuf/fleetman.png)